 9. Farm traffic

-Because of their size, and the fact they often have to turn into tight openings, tractors might swing out to the right before turning left.
-This is also something car drivers should be aware of before making the decision to overtake.
+Due to their size, tractors might swing out to the right before turning left, be aware of this before making the decision to overtake.

 11. Churches are a sign

-For example, if you happen to see a church spire in the distance then you can guarantee that you are about to drive into a residential location.
-Soon you could be driving past a pub, a school, rows of parked cars and people milling about – be prepared and reduce your speed.
+If you see a church spire in the distance, you can guarantee that you are about to drive into a residential location – be prepared to reduce your speed.